constellation-daq/Constellation/docs/manual/howtos/satellite_cxx.md

 }
 ```

-and the corresponding transition function `reconfiguring()` needs to be implemented.
+and the corresponding transition function `reconfiguring(const config::Configuration& config)` needs to be implemented.

 The payload of this method is a partial configuration which contains only the keys to be changed.
 The satellite
 implementation should check for the validity of all keys and report in case invalid keys are found.